Sunburns and Bug Bites: How to Soothe Summer Skin

 Some treatments include cold water or ice, salves and lotions.
 Many people use the gel-like substance inside of aloe stalks to soothe a sunburn, with great results.
 As with anything you put on or in your body, you should check to see what’s inside any lotions or creams.
 After-sun products may contain harmful chemicals and fragrances.

 As with anything you put on or in your body, you should check to see what’s inside any lotions or creams.
 After-sun products may contain harmful chemicals and fragrances.

 A simple, natural way to get relief is with topical magnesium.
 EASE Magnesium is a pure magnesium solution that you spray onto your skin.
 It takes about 90 seconds to be absorbed and then it travels through your bloodstream to where it’s needed.

 When applied to sunburned skin, EASE has an instant cooling effect, which is very soothing.
 Plus, because you can’t overdose on magnesium, you can keep reapplying it as often as you want.
 What we like most is that it isn’t sticky or greasy, unlike a lot of after-sun lotions and gels.

-Spraying EASE on your skin after a sunburn will help your skin cells to regenerate properly, preventing dryness and wrinkles and ensuring healthy skin growth.
+Spraying EASE on your skin after a sunburn will help your skin cells to regenerate properly.
+This prevents dryness and wrinkles and ensures healthy skin growth.

-In addition, vitamin D, which our bodies make when our skin is exposed to the sun, helps us to properly absorb and utilize magnesium.
+Vitamin D, which our bodies make when our skin is exposed to the sun, also helps us to properly absorb and utilize magnesium.

 Lori, of LaurelofLeaves.com, writes that: “Studies have even shown that vitamin D containing supplements like cod liver oil, while they are fantastic supplements to take on a regular basis, won’t help you nearly as much as sunlight will in the area of magnesium absorption.”